rapidsai/docs/maintainers/gpuci.md

 git push <personal fork> branch-0.8-merge-0.7
 ```

-Once this is done, open a PR that targets the new default branch (`branch-0.8` in this example) with your change
+Once this is done, open a PR that targets the new default branch (`branch-0.8` in this example) with your changes.
-s.
 Once this PR is approved and merged, the auto-merger PR should automatically be merged since it will contain the same commit hashes.

 ## Scripts